multiplemonomials/Recipes/Main Courses/beta/Veggie Potage Ramen.md

 8. Pour the broth into a bowl.
 When the noodles are ready, carefully drain them and add to the bowl with the broth.
 Mix well.
 9. Add toppings as desired

 \* Medium heat is defined as the burner level where the tips of the flames just touch the bottom of the pot.

-## Author's Note: Development of this Recipe
-Considering that this recipe just used what I had in my house, this came out unexpectedly delicious.
-For some reason, it actually tastes like [Tenka Ippin](https://www.tenkaippin.co.jp/) packaged ramen.
-And it's surprisingly quick to put together!